Latest update on May 7, 2019: Shopify now has Simplified Chinese language support.

 As Shopify continues to expand into Asia, many brands and ecommerce merchants are now exploring whether they can use Shopify to create their branded ecommerce store for China.
-Wave Commerce has successfully tested creating and making purchases from our Shopify demo store for China.
+Shopify has a China support team and as of May 2019 the Shopify admin now supports English, French, German, Japanese, Spanish, Portuguese, Italian, and Simplified Chinese.
+Prior to 2019, Wave Commerce had also successfully tested creating and making purchases from our Shopify demo store for China.
 This post highlights some steps merchants considering setting up online stores to sell to Mainland China can take in order to deliver a high quality branded store experience.

 As Shopify’s servers are hosted outside of Mainland China, ecommerce merchants may be concerned about site performance, shopper accessibility and whether or not purchases can be made on a Shopify store.
 So far, in our test using our demo Shopify store, we’ve found Shopify stores to be accessible in China.

 In order to optimize Shopify’s experience for shoppers in China, we recommend that merchants who already have a Shopify store create a separate one for China so that unnecessary scripts or plugins for serving the Mainland market can be stripped away.
 For example, existing social media plugins and widgets on a Shopify store that caters to audiences outside of China should be removed to optimize site performance for better retaining site visitors from China.

 Using WechatPay to make mobile payments.
 Image Credit: Tencent

 We would argue that payment gateways should be baked in to a branded store early in its design stages.
 A choice of payment gateway can affect a shopper’s checkout experience and also the fees charged per transaction to a merchant.